 COMBINATION OF EXERCISES + BRACE

 In certain cases and depending on the patient’s degree of motivation, exercises can be prescribed as well as the brace in order to maximize its effects.
-Spinal manipulation and chiropractic remodelling can also be provided to those who so wish.

 If the degree of severity of the (paediatric) scoliosis or kyphosis goes beyond a given threshold, stabilization via a surgical procedure may become necessary, as curvature progression could eventually have serious adverse effects on the patient’s health.